madicooley/museum_vis/README.md

 └── viz.html
 ```

+## Organization
+### HTML
+index.html: This is the landing page for our project.
+We wanted to seperate out the video and other requirements from the project to preserve the formatting and layout of Museum+Vis.

+vis.html: This is the html to Museum+Vis.

+### CSS
 bulma.css: This is our style sheet.
 It is a combination of styles from [Bulma CSS](https://bulma.io/) (a CSS framework built on Flexbox and was used solely for layout) and our customized CSS.

-index.html: This is the landing page for our project.
-We wanted to seperate out the video and other requirements from the project to preserve the formatting and layout of Museum+Vis.
+### JS
+script.js: This files loads and processes the data.
+It also creates the VizCoordinator class.

+vizCoordinator.js: This file contains the class responsible for updating all the classes and shared variables across the classes.

+## Visualization
 kdePlot.js: This file contains the class responsible for creating and updating the KDE Plot and KDE legend.

 map.js: This file contains the class responsible for creating and updating the geographic map and circle gylphs.